flexewebs/whitepapers/README.md

 ## Superhumans learn all the time

-## Superhumans work on leaving a legacy
+## Superhumans work to realise a legacy

 ## Superhumans build effortlessly

-## Superhumans overcome and manage complexity
+## Superhumans manage complexity

 ## Superhumans prefer doing over talking

-## Superhumans are strategic with everything
+## Superhumans are strategic

-## Superhumans are systematic in their approach
+## Superhumans are systematic

 ## Superhumans have a plan and act fast

-## Superhumans show up no matter what
+## Superhumans show up

 ## Superhumans say yes to everything

 ## Superhumans are deal makers

-## Superhumans see the way forward
+## Superhumans always see a way forward

-## Superhumans know the future gets better
+## Superhumans know the future only gets better

-## Superhumans can handle superabundance
+## Superhumans handle superabundance easily

 ## Superhumans can always be, do and have more